vesche/ctfs/2020-04-WPICTF/NotWannasigh/README.md

 It's a bit hard to see, but the flag is: `WPI{It_always_feels_a_little_weird_writing_malware}`

 This was a great RE challenge, I really enjoyed it.
-Unil next time, ~vesche
+Until next time, ~vesche